scrapjs/mucss/README.md

-#### Micro CSS utils
+#### Micro CSS

-This is useful for lightweight components development and if you care, it is < 0.5kb minified & gzipped.
+Vital CSS utils useful for lightweight components development and if you care, it is only 784 bytes gzipped.

 ```
 $ npm install mucss